 By Dr. Susan Northrup, FAA Federal Air Surgeon

-Dr. Susan Northrup received a bachelor’s degree in chemistry and a medical degree from The Ohio State University, as well as a master’s degree in public health from the University of Texas.
-She is double board certified by the American Board of Preventive Medicine in Aerospace Medicine and Occupational Medicine.
+Dr. Susan Northrup received a bachelor’s degree in chemistry, a medical degree from The Ohio State University, and a master’s degree in public health from the University of Texas.
+She is double board-certified by the American Board of Preventive Medicine in Aerospace Medicine and Occupational Medicine.
 She is a retired U.S. Air Force colonel and a former regional medical director for Delta Air Lines.
 She is also an active private pilot.